 - Do not route documents that include Protected health information (PHI) or other sensitive data outlined on the SLU Information Security page without approval.

 - New accounts and use cases are subject to approval.

 - DocuSign is used to route and sign documents, not for storage and retention.

 - Form Ownership: Do not assume a form may be used in DocuSign without first confirming with the form owner or department.

-Do not use your University DocuSign account for personal use.
+- Use of your University DocuSign account for personal use is prohibited.